bioidiap/bob.extension/doc/guide.rst

 Using buildout
 ==============

-Buildout has set up you local environment with packages that it finds from different sources.
+Buildout (see :doc:`buildout`) has set up you local environment with packages that it finds from different sources.
 It is initialized by the ``buildout.cfg`` file, which is part of the package that you unzipped above.
 Let's have a look inside it: